Painting on Location

 5-10-7, 22x15, Acrylic on Location, #949

-Day 1, 5-10-7, 22x15, Acrylic
+Day 1, 5-10-7

+22x15, Acrylic.
 I got off to a fresh start this morning.
 Driving around Kula I found two jacaranda trees I want to paint.
 So I cut a 30x22 full size birch 1/4 inch panel covered with thin linen in half and I plan to paint two 22x15 paintings, one in the morning and one in the afternoon.
 This is the drawing for one of them.
-A Kula Jacaranda and a Century Plant with Holy Ghost Church in the background.
+A Kula Jacaranda and a Century Plant with the Holy Ghost Church in the background.
 Here is a link to the second painting.
 Jacaranda Tree at the Kula Post Office.

 Jacaranda 2007